-The event will take place 25 August 2018 at the Kelburn Campus of Victoria University in Wellington, New Zealand.
-The event is free and open to the public.
-We regret that we have no money to support travel costs.
+The conference will take place at the Kelburn Campus of Victoria University in Wellington, New Zealand.
+The conference has no registration fee, and will be open to the public.

 Victoria University of Wellington - History